 Podemos’ paroxysm went the way of tropical storms, though, ferocious but short-lived, not because it had spent itself but because Podemos got what it demanded.
 Just and fair, to be sure.
 By Tuesday, 9 February, Congress agreed unanimously to seat Podemos from front to back row, just like PSOE, PP and Ciudadanos are seated.
 For the duration of the legislature.

 Meanwhile, PSOE leader Pedro Sanchez continues to struggle, looking desperately for parliamentary allies to support his investiture as president of the national government.

 Following constitutional procedures, King Felipe VI has asked Sanchez to try and form a government after Mariano Rajoy, leader of the Partido Popular that has won the biggest number of parliamentary seats (123), had turned down an earlier request from His Majesty.

 And as he struggles along, Sanchez must surely have begun to suspect that he has been maneuvered by the Partido Popular from the right, and Podemos from the left, into a thankless job whose reward could well be nothing but a cold and lonely isolation.

-Video: Carolina Bescansa, of Podemos, and her baby, during the constitutent session of the Spanish Congress of Diputies
+Video Carolina Bescansa of Podemos and her baby during the constituent session of the Spanish Congress of Deputies:

 Featured image: Rooster vector by openclipart.com, PD